chipzoller/hugo-clarity/README.md

 ### Share Image

 Sometimes, you want to explicitly set the image that will be used in the preview when you share an article on social media.
-You can do so in your fron matter.
+You can do so in your front matter.

 ```yaml
 ...